Skip to content

 Donald Miralle | Getty Images

 The Autródromo Hermanos Rodríguez circuit has hosted four events in what is now called the NASCAR Xfinity Series from 2005-08.
-All four of the race winners also notched victories in the Cup Series, including Martin Truex Jr., who drove the No. 8 Chevrolet to a triumph in the Mexico City inaugural.
+All four of the race winners also notched victories in the Cup Series, including Martin Truex Jr., who drove the No. 8 Chevrolet to a triumph in the inaugural Mexico City event.
 That win was the first of six that season for Truex, who went on to post his second consecutive series championship.

 6 of 17